 Users are to have valid passwords for computers systems, network systems, and software applications.
 It is the responsibility of all users to safeguard their passwords.
 Passwords must be changed as needed to ensure security; a good practice is to change your password every 90 days.

 Employees must log off of their computer, or lock the screen with a password protected screen saver, when the employee will be away from their computer for any extended amount of time.
+When a business reason exists to bypass screen locking a waiver must be requested from the Information Technology Chief Information Security Officer.

 Users may not change, copy, delete, read, or otherwise access files or software without permission of the owner of the files or the system administrator.
 Users may not bypass accounting or security mechanisms to circumvent data protection schemes.
 Users may not attempt to modify software except when intended to be user customized (i.e., user’s data files).